hoytnix/CMS/assets/pages/terms-of-use.md

 ## Disclaimer of Warranty and Limitation of Liability

 The Website is provided "AS IS." appfigures, its suppliers, officers, directors, employees, and agents exclude and disclaim all representations and warranties, express or implied, related to this Website or in connection with the Services.
-You exclude Company Name from all liability for damages related to or arising out of the use of this Website.
+You exclude {{ proj_title }} from all liability for damages related to or arising out of the use of this Website.

 ## Changes to these Terms of Use

-Company Name retains the right to, at any time, modify or discontinue, any or all parts of the Website without notice.
+{{ proj_title }} retains the right to, at any time, modify or discontinue, any or all parts of the Website without notice.

-Additionally, Company Name reserves the right, in its sole discretion, to modify these Terms of Use at any time, effective by posting new terms on the Website with the date of modification.
+Additionally, {{ proj_title }} reserves the right, in its sole discretion, to modify these Terms of Use at any time, effective by posting new terms on the Website with the date of modification.
 You are responsible for reading and understanding the terms of this agreement prior to registering with, or using the Service.
 Your use of the Website and/or Services after any such modification has been published constitutes your acceptance of the new terms as modified in these Terms of Use.

 ## Governing Law